arcticoder/lqg-ftl-metric-engineering/docs/README.md

 ## License

-This project is released into the public domain under The Unlicense.

-You are free to use, modify, and distribute this code for any purpose, commercial or non-commercial, without any restrictions or attribution requirements.

-See the [LICENSE](LICENSE) file for the complete Unlicense text.
+The Unlicense - See LICENSE file for details

 ## Citations